-Commonwealth Organisation
+Commonwealth Organization

 Commonwealth Ministerial Action Group issues statement on Pakistan on 12 November 2007 in an extraordinary session to consider the situation in the Republic of Pakistan.
 Condemning the declaration of emergency and setting out a number of measures that Pakistan must implement before 22 November 2007 or be suspended from the Commonwealth.
 Read full